-All parts of the ITE hearing aid are contained in a custom-made, skin-toned shell that fills the outer part of the ear.
+All parts of the ITE hearing aid are contained in a custom-made, skin-toned shell that fills the outer part of the inner ear.
 These hearing aids are larger than canal aids, and for some people, may be easier to handle than smaller aids.
 Depending on the model, the ITE hearing aids may have many circuit options and capabilities, as well as volume buttons.

 These aids are contained in a custom-made, tiny case that fits partially or completely into the ear canal.
-These are the smallest aids available and offer some cosmetic and listening advantages.
+These are the smallest hearing aids available and offer some cosmetic and listening advantages.
 Circuits, capabilities and button options are available, depending on the model and size.

 Receiver-in-canal (RIC) hearing aid

 These hearing aids are similar to the BTE hearing aids with one small difference: the speaker of the hearing aid is placed inside the ear canal, and a thin electrical wire replaces the plastic acoustic tube of the BTE.
 The speaker inside of the ear canal may have a small, soft silicone dome, or a custom mold tip to hold the speaker in place.

 These hearing aids are the most popular and are usually smaller and more discreet than standard BTE models.
 The RIC hearing aids are very reliable and require little to no maintenance.
 Depending on the RIC model and size, they may have as many circuit options and capabilities as a standard BTE.